 Managers should also tell you who to contact if you have any other concerns, such as IT problems or data protection worries.

-Make sure you take care you yourself – take regular breaks and switch off at the end of the day.
+Make sure you take care of yourself – take regular breaks and switch off at the end of the day.

 What if I have unplanned caring responsibilities?

 Employees who are unable to work because they have caring responsibilities resulting from coronavirus can continue to be furloughed either as newly furloughed staff or continuing furloughed staff, as the Job Retention Scheme has now been extended to the end of April 2021.